 In November 2020, voters approved the California Privacy Rights Act of 2020 ("CPRA"), amending and building on the California Consumer Privacy Act of 2018 ("CCPA").
 The CPRA established a new agency, the California Privacy Protection Agency ("Agency"), to implement and enforce the CCPA.
 (Civ.
 Code, § 1798.199.10.)1 The Agency is directed to adopt regulations to further the purposes of the Act, including promulgating regulations on 22 specific topics. (§ 1798.185.)
-The proposed regulations do the following things: (1) update existing CCPA regulations; (2) clarify when insurance companies must comply with the CCPA; (3) operationalize requirements to complete an annual cybersecurity audit; (4) operationalize requirements to conduct a risk assessment; and (5) operationalize consumers' rights to access and to opt-out of businesses' use of automated decisionmaking technology ("ADMT").
+The proposed regulations do the following things: (1) update existing CCPA regulations; (2) clarify when insurance companies must comply with the CCPA; (3) operationalize requirements to conduct a risk assessment; and (5) operationalize consumers' rights to access and to opt-out of businesses' use of automated decisionmaking technology ("ADMT").